 More and more brands and online stores allow users to post comments and share visuals and videos to further illustrate their opinion.
 This is also a great way to let the truth be told, in full transparency, and help to increase trust.

-Another technique that can also bring you a positive result: ask your followers who tagged your brand to reuse their posts on your site or social media networks, for example.
+Another technique that can also bring you a positive result: ask your followers who tagged your brand to reuse their content on your site or social media networks, for example.
 Once you’ve discussed the legal framework and the rights of use of their content with the user, you can include your followers’ best images in your commercial strategy.

 This is great proof of creativity on both sides: you let your followers’ imaginations speak for you to communicate about your brand but also and especially about the quality of your services!